 Love in its purest form/essence is so clear, clean, untainted that perhaps no opposite does exist for it.
 It is a pure form.
 We clean off all the defiled versions to leave the pure Love.

 Everything exists – good, bad, positive, negative, dark, light, love, hate, … It is not that we create more love, and thus hate must increase to balance.
-Everything exists already (in the same way that no idea is original and really comes from an existing consciousness and pool of concepts that one can tap into, which explains why multiple people can come up with the same idea uniquely/individually without having every interacted with each other – post on this upcoming).
+Everything exists already (in the same way that no idea is original, and really comes from an existing consciousness and pool of concepts that one can tap into, which explains why multiple people can come up with the same idea uniquely/individually without having ever interacted with each other – post on this upcoming).

 It is then up to each human, in each and every moment, to make the choice of what to tap into – the good or the bad, the positive or the negative.
 We don’t create one or the other (or both) – we tap into what’s already there.
 Thus being a good, loving person will not energetically increase the amount of hate in the world!